DefinitelyNotPabloEscobar/I-like-trains-and-titans/README.md

 ## Hop on the train

-To get in the train you can use **r** please note that it will only work if you are close to the train.
+To get in the train you can use **r**, please note that it will only work if you are close to the train.
 To leave the train press **r** again.

 ## In the train